 We conducted a cost-effectiveness analysis by developing a microsimulation model that simulated the long-term outcomes of NASH patients receiving OCA compared to placebo.
-We estimated that, in comparison with placebo, treatment with OCA would decrease the 15-year cumulative incidence of decompensated cirrhosis from 10% to 8.8%, hepatocellular carcinoma from 4.7% to 4.2%, liver transplant from 0.9% to 0.8%, and liver-related deaths from 12.9% to 11.3%, respectively.
+We estimated that, in comparison with placebo, treatment with OCA would marginally decrease the 15-year cumulative incidence of decompensated cirrhosis from 10% to 8.8%, hepatocellular carcinoma from 4.7% to

+4.2%, liver transplant from 0.9% to 0.8%, and liver-related deaths from 12.9% to 11.3%, respectively.
 In addition, treatment with OCA increased 15-year transplant-free survival from 68.6% to 69.9%.
-Assuming that the price of OCA is \$65,000/year, the incremental cost-effectiveness of OCA was estimated to be approximately \$2.57 million per QALY.
+Using the wholesale acquisition cost of OCA of \$69,350/year, the incremental cost-effectiveness of OCA was estimated to be approximately \$2.75 million per QALY.
+The use of OCA in NASH patients would not be considered cost-effective using the commonly used willingness-to-pay thresholds of \$100,000 to \$150,000/QALY gained.
+The results were most sensitive to the price of OCA, and would achieve a cost-effectiveness ratio of \$150,000/QALY when the annual price of OCA is below approximately \$5,100 per year.